 To learn more about directional top-address mics, check out my articles A Complete Guide To Directional Microphones (With Pictures) and What Are Top, End & Side-Address Microphones? (+ Examples), respectively.

-The Shure SM58 (pictured above) is an extremely popular handheld mic choice for live speeches.
+The Shure SM58 (pictured above) is a prevalent handheld mic choice for live speeches.
 The arrow in the picture represents the on-axis response of the SM58 (where the mic points and is most sensitive to sound).

-The front will have a grille and be at the opposite end of where the cable connects (if the mic is wired).
+The front will have a grille at the opposite end of where the cable connects (if the mic is wired).

 We've all seen a speaker holding a microphone straight up like an ice cream cone.
 Yes, the microphone will still pick up what they're saying, but it won't be as optimal as speaking directly into the mic.